-The bell schedule is slightly modified for early dismissal and Fridays for i-clubs and occasional assemblies or other events.
-Those schedules follow the A or B day schedule, just with shorter class periods to allow for the early dismissal or i-club time at the end of the day.
+The bell schedule is slightly modified for early dismissal and occasional assemblies or other events.
+Those schedules follow the A or B day schedule, just with shorter class periods to allow for the early dismissal or events at the end of the day.

 PRO-TIP: The computer-generated schedule can be difficult to read.
 Consider having your student rewrite it into the A-day schedule and the B-day schedule (with room numbers and building if needed) and keeping that handy with his or her ID or binder where it can easily be referred to the first couple of weeks until known by heart.
 It is also helpful for new students to walk their schedule during Panther Camp to get an idea of where they are going.